ZhiGroup/pytorch_ehr/README.md

 1. Data: We won't provide the original MHHS and MIMIC-IV datasets, you may acquire the MIMIC-IV data from [physionet.org](https://physionet.org/content/mimiciv/2.1/).

 2. Data preprocessing: The file `Data_preprocessing_step1_mapping_20240121.ipynb` is the first step of the data preprocessing, which mainly focuses on mapping files for MHHS and MIMIC-IV datasets.
 Make sure files `mimic4_preprocess_util.py` and `preprocess_util.py` and under the same folder.
-The next step of data preprocessing is shown in the file `Data_preprocessing_step2_20240121.ipynb`, which takes the output cvs files from `Data_preprocessing_step1_mapping_20240121.ipynb` and prepares them as the suitable input format for the file `preprocess_outcomes.py`.
+The next step of data preprocessing is shown in the file `Data_preprocessing_step2_20240121.ipynb`, which takes the output .csv files from `Data_preprocessing_step1_mapping_20240121.ipynb` and prepares them as the suitable input format for the file `preprocess_outcomes.py`.
 Please refer to the below figure for more details about the data preprocess flow.

 <img src="Data preprocess flow.jpg"/> <be>